 Primary Industries and Regions SA collects data on production returns of marine aquaculture license holders.
 This is required by the Aquaculture Regulations 2016.

-Economic impact reports are written using the data collected:
+Annual economic impact reports are written using the data collected.

 Southern bluefin tuna breeding

 South Australian-based Clean Seas Tuna has been researching how to close the lifecycle of the southern bluefin tuna.
 The Arno Bay broodstock hatchery has been successful in getting broodstock to spawn and grow larvae.
 This has great potential to increase the value of the industry by making stock more available.

 IMTA is a farming system where 2 or more species are farmed together and waste products of 1 species are recycled as feed for the other species.
 The recycled nutrients would otherwise be wasted.
 The IMTA system can increase profitability for the aquaculture industry by diversifying production.